-- 1. The necessary arrangements concerning the accommodation to be provided for Europol in the host Member State Kingdom of the Netherlands and the facilities to be made available by that Member State the Kingdom of the Netherlands together with the specific rules applicable in the host Member State there to the Executive Director, members of the Management Board, Europol's staff and members of their families shall be laid down in a Headquarters Agreement between Europol and Member State where the seat is located the Kingdom of the Netherlands in line with Article 64(3) Protocol N° 6 on the location of the seats of the institutions and of certain bodies, agencies and departments of the European Union, annexed to the Treaties, concluded after obtaining the approval of the Management Board and no later than [2 years after the entry into force of this Regulation]. - 2.
-Europol's host Member State shall provide the best possible conditions to ensure the functioning of Europol, including multilingual, European-oriented schooling and appropriate transport connections117.
+- 1. The necessary arrangements concerning the accommodation to be provided for Europol in the host Member StateKingdom of the Netherlands and the facilities to be made available by that Member StatetheKingdom of the Netherlands together with the specific rules applicable in the host Member State there to the Executive Director, members of the Management Board, Europol's staff and members of their families shall be laid down in a Headquarters Agreement between Europol and Member State where the seat is located the Kingdom of the Netherlands in line with Protocol N° 6 on the location of the seats of the institutions and of certain bodies, agencies and departments of the European Union, annexed to the Treaties, concluded after obtaining the approval of the Management Board and no later than [2 years after the entry into force of this Regulation]. - 2.
+Europol's host Member State shall provide the best possible conditions to ensure the functioning of Europol, including multilingual, European oriented schooling and appropriate transport connections.